 Climate Resiliency

 Over several decades the climate has drastically changed in Western Massachusetts.
 Already we have seen a shift where spring is arriving earlier and bringing more precipitation, heavy rainstorms are more frequent, and summers are hotter and drier.
-According to the EPA, average annual precipitation in the Northeast increased 10 percent from 1895 to 2011, and precipitation from extremely heavy storms has increased 55% since 1958.
 Rising temperatures and shifting rainfall patterns will likely increase the intensity of floods and droughts.
 Regional climate data reinforces the importance and urgency for towns to prepare for and adapt to climate change.

 The images in the tab to the left show the estimated flooding of a current 100-year (1% chance) storm without culvert replacement and that same storm with the replacement of a 25’ wide structure that meets Massachusetts Road-Stream Crossing Standards.